lamlaurentpham/lamlaurentpham.github.io/_pages/about.md

 I am currently a PhD student in Mathematics at Yale University, advised by Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge).
 I expect to graduate in Spring 2019.

-I am interested in Lie groups, their discrete subgroups, and arithmetic groups ([details](https://lamlaurentpham.github.io/publications/)).
+I am primarily interested in Lie groups, their discrete subgroups, and arithmetic groups.

 Previously, I completed an M.S. in Computational & Mathematical Engineering at Stanford University, and an M.S. in Aerospace Engineering at Ecole Centrale Paris, where I studied [Plasma Assisted Combustion](https://ieeexplore.ieee.org/document/6012535).